 Josh Lee, a composter dumped his bags and said he was, "turning in compost for the week.
 We started weekly composting.
 We use biodegradable bags and bring them in here every Saturday."

 Compost SB founder Paige Bradford said the Farmers' Market was very interested in the program.
-"And they were excited for us to be here.
-They paid for the bins to be here.
-They gave us these awesome buckets."
+"And they were excited for us to be here. "

 Bradford said, "when the food scraps end up in the landfill they release dangerous emissions in the atmosphere. whereas when they are composted they do not.
 Another benefit is it is a great soil additive and helps to heal the soil and grow new food. "